 For autumn colour, it's hard to beat the award-winning Euonymus alatus.
-As its common names of Burning Bush or Fire Bush suggest, it turns a wonderful fiery crimson red and looks even more astonishing when it catches the autumn sunshine.
+As its common name of Fire or Burning Bush suggest, it turns a wonderful fiery crimson red and looks astonishing when it catches the autumn sunshine.
 Reddish purple fruits split open to reveal orange seed capsules for even more autumn interest.

 Often growing to be wider than its height (2 x 2.5 metres in 20 years), Euonymus alatus makes a good dense shrub with dark green oval leaves and subtle small greenish flowers in May/June.
 Particularly good in alkaline soil, it will tolerate any well drained site in full sun or partial shade.

-Our pot grown Burning Bush can be planted at any time of the year.
-Choose a well drained site in full sun or partial shade, then remove all weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help Euonymus establish more effectively, we advise sprinkling root grow in the hole, especially if you have poor soil.
+Our pot grown Winged Spindle tree/Burning Bush can be planted at any time of year.
+Choose a well drained site in full sun or partial shade, then remove weeds and grass within a metre radius.
+Dig a square hole as deep as the plants root mass and approximately twice as wide.
+To help Euonymus establish, especially if you have poor soil, we advise applying root grow by sprinkling in the hole.

 Gently loosen the roots and place into the planting hole.
 If your soil is poor, mix 50% of the original soil with 50% high quality compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.

-Burning Bush trees do not require regular pruning.
-If you wish to tidy up your Euonymus Alatus tree, do this during the dormant season.
+Winged Spindle trees/Burning Bushes do not require regular pruning.
+If you wish to tidy Euonymus up, do this during the dormant season.
 Focus on removing any damaged, diseased or overcrowded branches.
-If you require a clear trunk, remove any side shoots to help raise the crown.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.